robisim74/qwik-speak/README.md

 - `keyValueSeparator` Key-value separator.
 Default is `@@`
 - `rewriteRoutes` Rewrite routes as specified in Vite config for `qwikCity` plugin
 - `domainBasedRouting` Domain-based routing options
+- `showDebugMessagesLocally` Whether to enable local debugging mode.
+Default is true

 ### SpeakLocale
 The `SpeakLocale` object contains the `lang`, in the format `language[-script][-region]`, where: